-By the late 1980s, Peter Leung had left the management of his construction to the next generation and became very lowkey, even going 45 minutes early to his usual lunch spot at the Yung Kee restaurant near his offices to avoid the crowds and rarely going to horse races even though he owned many horses at one time such as “Crown Jubilee” and preferred a quiet time at home with a friend.
-(WKYP, 1988-12-23) In 2000, he published a memoir entitled “A Turbulent Life: the Next Chapter”, in which he mentioned he was one of the dozen HK businessmen who had invested in the Suntec City project in Singapore. (驚濤駭浪的人生: 延續篇)
+By the late 1980s, Peter Leung had left the management of his construction firm to the next generation (he has two sons, his eldest son David was an estate agent and published a free newspaper before his death in 1991) and became very lowkey, even going 45 minutes early to his usual lunch spot at the Yung Kee restaurant near his offices to avoid the crowds and rarely going to horse races even though he owned many horses at one time such as “Crown Jubilee” and preferred a quiet time at home with a friend.
+(WKYP, 1988-12-23) In 2000, he published a memoir entitled “All’s Well That Ends Well” (驚濤駭浪的人生), in which he mentioned he was one of the dozen HK businessmen who had invested in the Suntec City project in Singapore.

 As a firm, both Peter Leung Construction and Peter Leung Mortgage & Investment were dissolved in 1996.

 This article was first posted on 1st June 2020.